asa55/md2apkg-run/flashcards/index.md

 ## First flashcard

-(front of card) This flashcard will not be tagged, because it is in `index.md`
+(front of card) This flashcard will not be tagged, because it is directly underneath the `flashcards` folder. you can create `.md` files and folders underneath `flashcards`.
+Filenames are generally ignored, but directory names are used to automatically apply tags to all of the flashcards defined inside them.

 %